 Also, a related travel tip if you are traveling abroad, an outlet extender can help you make the most use of a travel power plug adaptor.
 Plug the extender into the adaptor before plugging the adaptor into the wall.
 This allows you to use a single adaptor for multiple devices.

 Travel Hacks For Entertainment

 29. Test Drive Those Trial Subscription Offers

 Just before a trip is a great time to sign up for various free trials like an audible subscription or a trial music subscription.
-You can download stuff for airport, airplane, hotel, etc. And cancel when you return home (unless you loved it, of course).
+You can download stuff for airports, airplanes, hotels, etc. And cancel when you return home (unless you loved it, of course).
 But doing it in conjunction with a vacation means you actually have time to take advantage and use the material.
-And the built in transition of returning home is an easy reminder/trigger point for remembering to cancel if you don’t want to keep it.
+And the built-in transition of returning home is an easy reminder/trigger point for remembering to cancel if you don’t want to keep it.

 Travel Hacks For All Occasions

 30. Pack Gift Wrap, Not Wrapped Gifts

 If you’re traveling with gifts, for the holidays or otherwise, pack them unwrapped and bring along materials to wrap them at your destination.
 If you’re going to be traveling by airplane, you have to have the working assumption that those TSA folks will open them.
 Presumably, you don’t want to arrive at your destination with poorly re-wrapped gifts.
 Or, with newly unwrapped gifts for which you don’t have a way to re-wrap.